GimelStudio/Gimel-Studio/CONTRIBUTING.md

 # How to contribute to Gimel Studio

-Thanks for wanting to contribute!
+Thank you for wanting to contribute to this open-source project!
 All contributions will be given due credit. :)

+If you have any questions about contributing, feel free to ask.

+## Tips

+A few tips when developing Gimel Studio:

+- Make sure the ```APP_DEBUG``` setting in *src>GimelStudio>meta.py* is set to ```True```.
+This disables features such as the splashscreen, etc. which would otherwise hinder development and enables features like being able to show the node you are developing by default.
+- If you're looking to develop new nodes, have a look at the *src>corenodes* directory where all the core nodes in Gimel Studio live.
+Much of the time, you can copy-and-paste the same properties and/or find a solution to a problem you've come across.

 ## Bugs (*You found a bug*)